 Still, orange and black is a classic color scheme, and against the green skin of the Orruks it just works well.
 I’m glad I did it, but you won’t see me painting orange on that scale again.

 I’m also really happy with the skin.
 I haven’t painted an Ork/Orc/Orruk in years, not since starting 40K back in 2006.
 I’ve always liked doing Ork skin, so I had fun playing with that again.

 The battle damage and weathering was new for me too, this style at least.
 The person I got inspiration from had a great tutorial on how he painted his Ironskull’s Boyz.
 I liked his so much that I just went with it and I’m very happy with the result.

 Lastly, Gurzag’s cloak was a lot of fun to work on.
 I haven’t tried a textured and worn look like that for leather before.
 I’ve seen it done a lot and always loved the result.
-I think the cloak came out great, but I’ve got ideas to improve it the next time around.
+I think the cloak came out great if I’m being honest.

 Scratches – The dark color used in the deep scratches was a 50/50 mix of Abaddon Black and Rhinox Hide.
 The surface scratches were done with the 50/50 mix of Fire Dragon Bright and Screaming Skull and done very lightly and thinned out.
 I used the non-thinned version for the highlights on the deeper scratches.

 Exposed Metal – This was done with the same 50/50 mix of Abaddon Black and Rhinox Hide to create the depth and then layered with Leadbelcher (GW).

 Layer/blend with Thunderhawk Blue (GW).

 Highlights with Fenrisian Grey (GW).